The Zenith v30.0

 Examples: OCT4+SOX2 → PDB:3L1P (Remenyi 2003, Genes Dev); TP53 → PDB:2OCJ (Cho 1994, Science).

-Allows researchers to immediately assess whether the predicted AF3 interaction has prior experimental validation.
+Allows researchers to immediately assess whether the predicted Boltz interaction has prior experimental validation.

 Section 19